rbrich/xcikit/README.md

 - render a few paragraphs of text,
 - style some parts of the text differently (colored highlights),
 - respond to mouse hover, click on the highlighted parts (spans),
-- create basic UI with buttons, checkboxes, combo-boxes,
+- create a basic UI with buttons, checkboxes, combo-boxes,
 - support scripting, provide sandboxed API for user scripts.

 This should be enough for a program to render: